regulationLee/regulationLee/README.md

 ## Biography
-I am Gyuejeong Lee, an AI researcher, and the co-founder and director of the AI/Data Lab at SAKAK Inc.
+I am Gyuejeong Lee, an AI researcher, and the co-founder and director of the AI/Data Lab at SAKAK Inc. I received my Ph.D. under the supervision of Prof. Nojun Kwak at Seoul National University, and I am currently actively collaborating with Prof. Daeyoung Choi at the Cyber University of Korea.

 My research interests are primarily related to personalized artificial intelligence, including personalized federated learning, machine learning, and personalized SLM with RL.